Don’t fall for the card courier scam

 If you’re a thinkmoney customer you should already be aware that to enable you to use your card to pay in and withdraw in Post Office branches, you’ll soon be receiving a new thinkmoney Prepaid Debit MasterCard in the post.

 Remember although we’re not a bank, we will still never send a courier to your home to pick up your thinkmoney Prepaid Debit MasterCard – no matter the circumstances.
 We will also never collect cash or documents from your home or ask you to purchase goods using your card and hand them over to us for safe keeping.

-You can read all about how we protect your thinkmoney Personal Account against fraud here.
+You can read all about how we protect your thinkmoney Managed Current Account against fraud here.